How to calculate inflation rate

 What is inflation?

 Inflation measures the declining value of currency throughout a period of time.
 In a healthy economy, as more money is printed, the money that is currently in circulation becomes less scarce.
 This increase in the money supply steadily drives down the value of the currency.
+Usually represented as a percentage, understanding the inflation rate allows economists and government authorities to make informed decisions surrounding economic policy and investments.

 This means if you save cash in a shoe box rather than opening a savings account, the money you saved will lose value over time.
 As the price of goods and services steadily increases, the buying power of your shoebox savings dwindles.
 Soon, that cash will be outpaced by the rate of inflation, and without compounding interest on the savings, you’ll actually be losing money, rather than saving.